jooddang/submarine-dash/DEPLOYMENT.md

 ## Troubleshooting

-### "KV is not defined" error
+### "REDIS_URL environment variable is not set" error
-- Make sure you've connected the KV database in Vercel Dashboard
+- Make sure you've added `REDIS_URL` in Vercel Environment Variables
-- Environment variables should be automatically added
-- Redeploy after connecting KV
+- Go to **Settings** → **Environment Variables**
+- Add the variable and redeploy

+### Connection timeout or Redis errors
+- Verify your Redis instance is running
+- Check that the Redis URL is correct
+- Make sure your Redis provider allows connections from Vercel IPs

 ### CORS errors
 - Check that `vercel.json` includes CORS headers
 - Verify API endpoints are accessible

 ### Leaderboard not persisting
-- Ensure KV database is connected
+- Ensure `REDIS_URL` environment variable is set correctly
 - Check Vercel Function logs for errors
-- Verify environment variables are set
+- Test Redis connection using your provider's dashboard

 ### Build failures
 - Make sure all dependencies are in `package.json`